By the Economic Development Partnership of North Carolina

 North Carolina has seen double-digit growth in the state’s tech industry − covering information, energy, environmental, and life-science technology employment.

-The state’s technology industry jobs increased 20.8 percent overall from 2013 to 2018, the third-highest growth rate in the country and well above the national average of 8.3 percent, according to NC TECH’s State of Technology 2020 Industry Report.
+The state’s technology industry jobs increased 20.8% overall from 2013 to 2018, the third-highest growth rate in the country and well above the national average of 8.3%, according to the North Carolina Technology Association.

-Information technology employment increased by 22 percent, the sixth-highest growth among all states.
+Information technology employment increased by 22%, the sixth-highest growth among all states.
 From hardware and software development and consulting to cloud computing and data analytics, dozens of top IT companies operate in the state including IBM, Red Hat, SAS, Lenovo, Citrix, Cisco, and Infosys.

 Over the past five years, the state has won major technology company expansion projects creating thousands of jobs.
 They have come from established giants including Microsoft, Citrix, Xerox, Infosys, and Honeywell as well as fast-growing Pendo and AvidXchange, both tech startup “unicorns” valued at $1 billion or more.